-Note: Be sure to check out our other free Lightroom presets.
+Note: These presets have been designed to work beautifully in Lightroom 3, 4 and 5!
+Be sure to check out our other free Lightroom presets.

 Adobe Lightroom is an incredibly powerful tool for processing large numbers of digital photographs.
 The real strength of Lightroom is its ability to automate the tedious task of processing with presets.
 Let’s face it, processing 100s or even 1000s of proofs is no fun!